Is Driving Barefoot Actually Illegal in Australia?

 Interestingly, in some scenarios, driving barefoot might actually be safer than wearing inappropriate footwear.
 For instance, if your shoes have long laces that could get tangled in pedals, barefoot driving would be preferable.

-Similarly, when wearing shoes with particularly slippery soles, such as some dress shoes, driving barefoot might offer better control.
+Similarly, it’s not illegal to drive barefoot, especially when wearing shoes with particularly slippery soles, such as some dress shoes.
+Driving barefoot might offer better control.
 In cases where your footwear is excessively bulky or heavy, driving barefoot could provide better pedal sensitivity and quicker reactions.

 How Can Australian Drivers Stay Safe When Driving Barefoot?